uw-labs/flaggio/README.md

 # flaggio

-Self hosted feature flag solution
+Self hosted feature flag solution.

+This application is not yet stable.